TomKellyGenetics/graphsim/paper/paper.md

 graph structures but this approach allows for the computation of a plausible correlation matrix when the given graph structure is incomplete or contains loops.
-When required, the nearest positive definite matrix is computed using the `nearPD` function of the package [@Matrix] to perform Higham's algorithm [@Higham2002] on variance-covariance matrices.
-The package gives a warning when this occurs.
+When required, the nearest positive definite matrix is computed using the `nearPD` function of the \texttt{Matrix} R package [@Matrix] to perform Higham's algorithm [@Higham2002] on variance-covariance matrices.
+The \texttt{graphsim} package gives a warning when this occurs.

 Illustrations {#sec:illustrations}